-Once students have successfully met placement testing requirements, a non-refundable $300 SU Bridges admissions deposit must be paid by May 1.
+Once students have successfully met placement testing requirements, a non-refundable $300 SU Bridges admissions deposits must be paid through GullNet.
+It is recommended you pay as soon as possible to secure your place in the program.
 (Please note: SU Bridges has limited capacity and will be filled on a first-come, first-served basis.)
 Program acceptance and payment of the required admissions deposit may be completed in the GullNet student account.

 Students pay WWCC for tuition, which is based on their county of residence.
 Students pay SU for their room, meal plan, program fee (based on state of residency) and orientation.
 In addition to the direct costs billed by WWCC and SU, students should also anticipate paying for books which are approximately $650 per semester and their own personal expenses.

 At least 12 credits must be taken through WWCC, and one course may be taken through SU.

 |Projected Program Costs for SU Bridges for Fall 2017||MD Resident Out of County (not Wicomico,